 For example, whenever I go to Shenzhen to visit factories, there is a specific part on the outskirts of the city that has over a dozen watch factories.
 Even with their close proximity, it is rare that I am able to visit more than three factories in a day as meetings average two-three hours with each factory.
 This stems from the cultural driven business environment in China—on a typical factory visit we’ll start with a conversation to get to know each other, then see the actual factory facilities, then have lunch, then head back to the factory and discuss our specific details, then have tea, and then head out.

-Since business in Asia is relationship based, you need to expect your meetings to last longer than usual.
+Since business in Asia is relationship-based, you need to expect your meetings to last longer than usual.
 Once you understand the manufacturing landscape for your product, you’ll start to notice that many manufacturers who produce your product are based in the same city.

 Detail Manufacturer Size

-The size of a manufacturer is mostly based around their monthly output capacity, which is dictated by the number of production lines they have and number of employees they employ.
+The size of a manufacturer is mostly based around their monthly output capacity, which is dictated by the number of production lines they have and a number of employees they employ.
 Your estimated order size will dictate the size of the manufacturer you should work with.

 Small manufacturers deal in the hundreds to tens of thousands of units range.
-These manufacturers often have scrappy facilities and lower quality production than middle size factories that produce a few thousand to hundreds of thousands of units a month.
+These manufacturers often have scrappy facilities and lower quality production than middle-sized factories that produce a few thousand to hundreds of thousands of units a month.
 The middle tier manufacturers are your sweet spot, as they’ll not only have cleaner facilities but will also have the needed certifications often required to import into America.

 Big manufacturers are the ones who can produce millions of units per month and are the Foxconn’s of the world (Apple’s main manufacturer).

 When analyzing which manufacturer to work with, think of it like this: would you rather be a big fish in a small pond or a small fish in a big pond?
-When manufacturing you usually want more attention so being a big fish would be a better approach.
+When manufacturing you usually want more attention, so being a big fish would be a better approach.

 Use Existing Molds

-If you’re looking to cut lead times dramatically and save thousands of dollars, try to find a manufacturer who has produced near identical products to the one’s you’re looking to produce.
+If you’re looking to cut lead times dramatically and save thousands of dollars, try to find a manufacturer who has produced near-identical products to the ones you’re looking to produce.
 This enables you to use their existing molds, meaning you don’t have to spend the money or time opening your own.

-Since opening a mold can cost thousands of dollars and take weeks, finding a manufacturer who has an existing mold you can use is game changing.
+Since opening a mold can cost thousands of dollars and take weeks, finding a manufacturer who has an existing mold you can use is game-changing.
 To find this manufacturer, you really need to be specific about the product you’re looking to produce and conduct a very thorough search.

 When we were producing our second round of designs at my old watch company, Yes Man, we saved thousands by working with a manufacturer who already had the exact watch case mold that we were looking for.
 This enabled us to easily get started in the production process and save costs.